Downsizing Tips for Moving into Your New Senior Apartment

 4. Is your home filled with rooms you no longer use, except perhaps to store things you also no longer use?

 Kick that clutter to the curb, rightsize your life, and move into a senior living community where you have no worries except how you’ll enjoy yourself and live life on your terms today, tomorrow, and the next day.

 10 Downsizing Tips to Make Your Move to Senior living a Smooth Transition

 If you’ve read other downsizing tips, you’ll know this is a big one.
 Too many of us wait until the last minute.
 Save yourself the grief and get started at least a couple of months before your move.

 Is there anything as wonderful as a well-crafted list?
 Save yourself the anxiety of last-minute decisions and quit thinking about everything that must be done.
-Write it down, then just complete one task at a time.
+Write down your plan to downsize it down, then just complete one task at a time.

 3. Put a clock on yourself.

 Timelines keep you focused and can help you avoid the stress of making a move.
 Work backward from your move-in date and divide tasks into manageable timelines.

 4. Start small.

 Pack your sentimental and rarely used items first.
 As you go through them, decide what you want to save, what you’d like to give to family or friends, and what can be donated or sold.